Hank Small (baseball): Professional career

 Small was selected in the fourth round of the 1975 Major League Baseball Draft by the Atlanta Braves.
 He was assigned to Class-A Greenwood Braves but advanced quickly through the minor league system, gaining promotions to Double-A Savannah (1976-'77) and Triple-A Richmond (1977-'78).
 In 1978 he led the International League with 25 home runs and 101 runs batted in, while hitting a .289 average and making the All-Star team.
 He earned a late-season call-up to the majors and played in one game for Atlanta on September 27.
 He went hitless in four at-bats in his only big-league game.

 Small hit .220 with six home runs and 35 RBI for Rochester in 1979, his last professional season.
 In five minor league seasons, he posted a collective average of .267 (480-for-1954) in 514 games, including 53 homers and 237 RBI while scoring 170 times.

 Following his baseball career, Small worked in the insurance industry for a long time and later worked for a groundskeeping company that maintained baseball diamonds.

 Small died at age 56 as a result of a fall, while moving into his new home in Griffin, Georgia.

 USC honors

 Small was inducted into the University of South Carolina Athletic Hall of Fame in 1991.
-His name still sits in the record books in several categories among the top 10 career leaders in USC history.
-He ranks second in the all-time list in home runs (48), fifth in runs batted (184), sixth in total bases (433), eight in slugging percentage (.626), ninth in hits (245), and tenth in batting average (.354) and for singles (156).

 Personal life

 Small married college sweetheart, Margaret Fowler and they had two children, Caroline Lindsey Small and Chelsea Rebecca Small.
+He had a big influence on his nephew David “Chris” Small who aspired to be a great baseball player like he was and still aspires to teach youth about the great aspects of the game, like his uncle did for him.